LogicEu/spxmath/README.md

 # spxmath

 Simple header only math library for graphics, physics and game development in C.
+From vector, matrixes, to pseudo-random number generators and other useful math functions.

 This header is part of the [spxx](https://github.com/LogicEu/spxx.git) project and it is compatible across platforms from C89 trough C++20.
 Perfectly suitable for doing CPU math for OpenGL applications, similar to libraries like